The First Steps to Becoming a Second Shooter

 More portfolio pieces - more experience.

-The bottom line is the process works.
-You don't have to shoot for years before you can strike out on your own.
-Many savvy photographers second shoot and work to book their own weddings for themselves.
+You don’t have to second shoot for years before you can strike out on your own.
+Some savvy photographers second shoot, build their skills, pocket some cash, AND book their own weddings for themselves.

 One BIG note of caution